-The PRAT Distinction Award is the Professional Responsibility in Athletic Training (PRAT) Committee’s highest honor to recognize NATA members and non-members who have made a substantial contribution to the advancement of legal, ethical and regulatory issues in the area of athletic training and sports medicine.
-The selection committee encourages the sponsor, who is an NATA member, to review the award and its criterion before submitting the nominee as an applicant.
+The PRAT Distinction Award is the Professional Responsibility in Athletic Training (PRAT) Committee’s highest honor to recognize NATA members and non-members who have made a substantial contribution to the advancement of legal, ethical, and regulatory issues in the area of athletic training and sports medicine.
+The selection committee encourages the sponsor, who is a NATA member, to review the award and its criterion before submitting the nominee as an applicant.
 Recommendation letters from the sponsor are NOT limited to one page, as a concise narrative of the nominee on how he/she relates to the award is necessary to recognize the best candidate.
 The selection committee also asks that the sponsor submit the nominee’s curriculum vitae or resume along with the letter.

 PRAT Award eligibility for NATA member

 - Current member of the NATA in good standing